SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

 > [!IMPORTANT]
 >
-> - Always **skip DataMiner version 10.1**, and proceed directly to the subsequent major version instead (i.e. DataMiner 10.2).
+> - There is one exception to this rule: if you are upgrading from a version prior to DataMiner 10.1.x to 10.2.x or higher, **skip DataMiner 10.1** and proceed directly to the subsequent major version instead (i.e. DataMiner 10.2).
-> - If you are upgrading from DataMiner 9.6.0/9.6.x, always upgrade to [DataMiner 10.0.0 [CU19]](https://community.dataminer.services/download/dataminer-main-release-10-0-0-0-11025-cu19/) as the next major version.
+> - If you are upgrading from DataMiner 9.6.0/9.6.x, upgrade to [DataMiner 10.0.0 [CU19]](https://community.dataminer.services/download/dataminer-main-release-10-0-0-0-11025-cu19/) as the next major version.

 > [!TIP]
 > See [Example upgrade path](#example-upgrade-path).

-### Upgrade prerequisites
+#### Upgrade prerequisites

-Before proceeding with the upgrade, **ensure the following requirements are met**:
+If you are about to upgrade across major versions, before proceeding with the upgrade, **ensure the following requirements are met**:

 - Depending on the target DataMiner version, make sure the corresponding Microsoft .NET and ASP.NET Core packages are installed: